MISP/misp-book/GLOSSARY.md

 ## MISP Galaxy Cluster
 MISP galaxy is a simple method to express a large object called cluster that can be attached to MISP events or attributes.
 A cluster can be composed of one or more elements.
 Elements are expressed as key-values.
 There are default vocabularies available in MISP galaxy but those can be overwritten, replaced or updated as you wish.
 Existing clusters and vocabularies can be used as-is or as a template.
 MISP distribution can be applied to each cluster to permit a limited or broader distribution scheme.
 The following document is generated from the machine-readable JSON describing the MISP galaxy.
+There is a Python module available to work with Galaxy Cluster in a Pythonic way called [PyMISPGalaxies](https://github.com/MISP/PyMISPGalaxies).
 [MISP galaxy GitHub Repo](https://github.com/MISP/misp-galaxy) [More](https://www.misp-project.org/galaxy.html)